athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Reef Octopus.md

     desc: "  The reef octopus can change the color of its skin to [[Actions/Hide|Hide]] even if it doesn't have cover."

   - name: "Ink Cloud"
-    desc: "`pf2:1`  The reef octopus emits a cloud of dark-brown ink in a 10-foot emanation.
+    desc: "`pf2:1`  The reef octopus emits a cloud of dark-brown ink in a @Template[emanation|distance:10].
 This cloud has no effect outside of water.
 Creatures inside the cloud are [[Conditions/Hidden|Hidden]] and can't use their sense of smell.
 The cloud dissipates after 1 minute.\n\nThe octopus can't use Ink Cloud again for 2d6 rounds."

   - name: "Jet"
     desc: "`pf2:2`  The reef octopus moves up to 80 feet in a straight line through the water without triggering reactions."